 Wild Szechuan Peppercorn Jerky

-- 10 grams (roughly 2 tablespoons) dried Zanthoxylum/prickly ash berries, picked over, black seeds discarded
+- 2 TBSP dried Zanthoxylum/prickly ash berries, picked over, black seeds discarded

-1. Toast the black pepper corns, then crush as coarse as you like for extra crunch, I like to use a molcajete for this, reserve the peppercorns.
-Coarsely crush the Szechuan peppercorns separately or cut randomnly with a chef knife and reserve.
-You can adjust your own crunch factor this way.
+- Toast the black pepper corns, then crush as coarse as you like for extra crunch, I like to use a molcajete for this, reserve the peppercorns, then grind the coriander seed the same way.

-3. Cut the meat into slices 2 inches long by roughly 3 inches long, then toss with the remaining ingredients and refrigerate overnight, preferably on a rack to dry in the open air (this part is optional but I recommend it).
+- Cut the meat into slices 2 inches long by roughly 3 inches long, then toss with the remaining ingredients and refrigerate overnight.
+I like to vacuum seal mine so the spices and aroma really penetrate.

-4. The next day, remove the rack(s) of meat from the fridge, then put into a dehydrator at ~150 degrees F or into an oven on the warm setting, or into a warm oven with the door ajar.
-Allow the meat to dry for 2-3 hours, or until firm, but still a little pliable.
+- The next day, remove the meat from the fridge, spread out on racks, then put into a dehydrator at ~165 degrees F or into an oven on the warm setting, or into a warm oven with the door ajar.
+Allow the meat to dry for 2-4 hours, or until firm, but still a little pliable.
 Taste some of the jerky to check the texture and see if you like it, and dry some more if you want.
 If you dry your jerky in an oven it may dry much faster, since the temperature can run hotter than a dehydrator.